 It’s really disappointing.
 I’ve been there since I use my MacBook Pro to communicate with others who use a Windows PC.
-In fact, I ran into the same situation when I was switching from PC to Mac a few years back.
+In fact, I also ran into the same problem when I switched from PC to Mac a few years ago.

-What is an RAR File?
+What is a RAR File?

 RAR is a compressed file short for Roshal Archive.
 Simply put, a .rar file is like a big data container that holds a set of individual files and folders inside.

 Why use RAR?
 Because it reduces the size of your files and folders while keeping all the content 100% intact.
 With a RAR, it’s much easier to store on removable media or transferred over the Internet.

 According to this comparison image provided by Compression Ratings, RAR files achieve much higher compression, especially on multimedia files.
-They are also easier to split, or to recover once corrupted, then other alternatives like ZIP or 7Zip files.
+They are also easier to split or to recover once corrupted than other alternatives like ZIP or 7Zip files.

 1. The Unarchiver

-2. B1 Free Archiever
+2. B1 Free Archiver

 Another great open source app, the B1 Free Archiver serves as an all-in-one program for managing file archives.
 As you can see from the screenshot above, this tool allows you to create, open and extract archives.
 It opens .rar, .zip, and 35 other file formats.
 Besides Mac, there are also versions for Windows, Linux, and Android.

 UnRarX is a simple utility designed to expand .rar files and restore corrupted or missing archives with .par and .par2 files.
 It has an extraction function as well.
-To do this, simply open the program, drag your RAR files into the interface, and UnRarX will unpack the content to the specified destination.
+To do this, simply open the program, drag your archive files into the interface, and UnRarX will unpack the content to the specified destination.

 4. StuffIt Expander Mac

 StuffIt Expander for Mac allows you to uncompress both Zip and RAR archives.
 I found the app very easy to use.
 Once the program is installed, you should see an icon (as shown on the top of the above screenshot).
 Click on it.
-Next select the RAR file, specify the destination to store your extracted files, and you’re done.
+Next, select the file, specify the destination to store your extracted files, and you’re done.

 5. MacPar deLuxe

 Another great tool that can open RAR files, and do a lot beyond!
 Originally developed to recover missing or corrupted information by processing “par” and “par2” files, MacPAR deLuxe is able to unpack the data with its built-in unrar engine.
 If you are a Macintosh user who frequently downloads or uploads binary files, then most likely you’ll love this utility program.
 You can get it from its official site here.

 6. iZip for Mac

 iZip is another powerful yet effective tool built from the ground up for Mac users to compress/decompress, secure, and share files easily.
 It supports all kinds of archive formats including RAR, ZIP, ZIPX, TAR, and 7ZIP.
-To unzip a RAR file, just drag and drop it into the software main interface.
+To unzip a file, just drag and drop it into the software’s main interface.
 Another window will pop up with the extracted files.
 Super fast!

 RAR Extractor Free is an app that specializes in extracting Rar, Zip, Tar, 7-zip, Gzip, Bzip2 files conveniently and safely.
 Once you download and launch the app, you’ll see a pop-up window that asks you to specify an “unarchive” location.
-To load your RAR files, you’ll need to move to the top left and click “Open.”
+To load your files, you’ll need to move to the top left and click “Open.”

 8. SimplyRAR (Mac)